Index of

 320 My Father gives all power unto me.

-a sinner, a victim of the actions of someone else, the helpless dry leaf
+as a sinner, a victim of the actions of someone else, the helpless dry

-bobbing in the current.
-From the vantage point of littleness, life goes
+leaf bobbing in the current.
+From the vantage point of littleness, life

-JC: Far more energy goes into holding back than moving forward.
-Moving forward
+more energy goes into holding back than moving forward.
+It's been pointed

-is easy.
-You know that " . . . the moment one definitely commits
+out that " . . . the moment one definitely commits oneself, then

-oneself, then Providence moves too.
-All sorts of things occur to help one
+Providence moves too.
+All sorts of things occur to help one that would

 MT: So then, a change of mind precedes, and precipitates, external change.